 Tayto are better known these days for their hideous marketing campaigns (Bout Ye!), as visitors will likely be greeted at the airport, or pretty much any transport hub in Northern Ireland, with their brash, annoying, and in-your-face advertising.
 But their crisps are quite good otherwise.
 And they would probably be Northern Ireland’s equivalent to Lays (or Walkers as they’re known in the U.K.) as the most popular crisp variety in Northern Ireland.
 And they’re also just handy to pick up when travelling, or on-the-go, with vending machines at stations.
 I would personally start with the Cheese and Onion, and then maybe move to Salt and Vinegar, as these are the somewhat iconic crisp flavours known in this part of the world.
 Which are seen as weird abroad.
 And I’d also give Spicy Bikers a go (all Tayto products here).
 Otherwise my only problem is that they now cost 70p?
 When they were 10p a pack in my grammar school days.
 Are you nuts?

 Okay, alcohol isn’t exactly ‘Northern Irish food’, but it is otherwise part of most balanced diets here in Northern.
 And we are somewhat famous for our homegrown boozers, like George Best and Alex Higgins just making two claims to Northern Ireland’s hall of boozing fame.
-And while most of what has been found in the bars and liquor stores are from the UK or Ireland to date, there is more interest in craft and small-batch distilleries and breweries recently, as well as a touted “hip” nightlife scene in Belfast.
+And while most of what has been found in the bars and liquor stores are from the UK or Ireland to date, there is more interest in craft and small-batch distilleries and breweries recently, as well the somewhat “hip” nightlife scene in Belfast City Centre.
 If that’s your thing.

 There are two big differences between Irish Whiskeys and Scotch Whiskys.
 The first is that Irish Whiskeys are triple distilled, making them smoother, and arguably more enjoyable.
 The other is in the spelling, where Irish Whiskey is spelt with an extra ‘e’ for it’s “Excellence”.
 At least that’s what I was told at the Bushmills distillery tour when visiting on a road trip along Northern Ireland’s world-famous Causeway Coast.
 Which I of course highly recommend to anyone visiting Northern Ireland, as the distillery is like “Charlie and the Chocolate Factory” with a whole lot more malt.
 And of course there will be whiskey sampling at the end of the tour, one glass per person, so it’s best to bring your whisky loathing friend, to steal their dram, and blag a much-needed lift home at the end.